 Your solution should be pushed to your git repository for this assignment.
 For this warm-up assignment, we have an early deadline.
 At this deadline, the repository should contain all the code you have so far.
 It should be enough to get at least 1 point in one of the environments on the server.
+Additionally, you should have a first draft of the README file and the solution summary (see below).
 Otherwise, we might assume that you are not actually interested in the project and give your spot to someone else.

-Your grade will be based on your final submission (deadline: March 18, 2025).
+Your grade will be based on your final submission (deadline: June 12, 2025).
 Concretely, your repository should contain: